Solo operations of Apollo 15: Day 2

 Problems developed with the Panoramic Camera.
 It used what was called a "V-over-H" sensor to measure the motion of the surface beneath it, from which is worked out how to move the camera to compensate for this motion.
 From the beginning this sensor had begun to play up, with only about 80% of images being without some blurring.
 It would not affect the camera greatly but was an annoyance.

 One of the targets of particular interest was the crater Aristarchus.
 In 1963, Jim Greenacre saw a reddish glow in the region.
 This was confirmed by four other observers including the then-director of the Lowell Observatory.
-Apollo 15 was the first manned spacecraft to pass over the site.
+Apollo 15 was the first crewed spacecraft to pass over the site.
 At the time it was not in direct sunlight but was illuminated by light reflected off the Earth — Earthshine.
 Worden did not see any glows, even though he described it as being "so bright in Earthshine, it's almost as bright, it seems like, as it is in sunshine.
 Very, very bright crater."

 A regular task for the crew was exercise.
 It had been found on even the short duration flights, the crews became weakened due to the lack of gravity.
 The Exergym was a bungee cord that the crew would pull on to keep their shoulders and arms strong.
 Worden would also fold away the center couch and jog on the stop.
 Other exercises the crew found that they could do were to position themselves between the bulkhead and the couches and to do kneebends against their arms.
 During the Technical Debrief at the end of the mission, the crew said that although it was planned for all of them to do equal amounts of exercise, Worden did twice as much, as he was in weightlessness for the entire mission, while the other two would spend three days in the one-sixth gravity of the Moon.

 During a pass over the Littrow region, Worden reported seeing "small, almost irregular shaped cones", which he said looked like cinder cones.
 This observation would become one of the main reasons for going there on Apollo 17.
 It would turn out that one of these 'cinder cones' was just an impact crater, when visited by Gene Cernan and Harrison Schmitt on Apollo 17 and that what in fact he was seeing were young craters with dark ejecta blankets.
 Evidence did emerge for volcanic activity at Shorty when orange soil was found there.
-This was composed of orange glass beads which were sprayed while molten from a fumarole or "fire fountain" 3.64 billion years ago.
+This was composed of orange glass beads which were sprayed while molten from a fumarole or lava fountain 3.64 billion years ago.